No products in the cart.

 Tobacco contains over 7,000 harmful chemicals, including carbon monoxide.
 When you inhale cigarette smoke, carbon monoxide and nicotine enter your bloodstream.
 The carbon monoxide reduces the amount of oxygen in your blood, causing your heart to pump faster to compensate.

-This in turn raises your blood pressure, which increases your risk of a second stroke.
-The chemicals in cigarette smoke also make your blood platelets more likely to stick together, increasing the chances of a blood clot.
+This, in turn, raises your blood pressure, which increases your risk of a second stroke.
+The chemicals in cigarette smoke also make your blood platelets more likely to stick together, narrowing blood vessels and increasing the chances of a blood clot.

-All of these factors make smoking one of the most dangerous activities for stroke patients.
+In fact, individuals who smoke have a two- to fourfold greater risk of stroke than nonsmokers.
+These factors make smoking one of the most dangerous activities for stroke patients.
 Therefore, if you haven’t quit yet, now is the time.
 The risks are just not worth it.
+There are many resources available to help you quit smoking and decrease your risk of second stroke.

-Some examples of cardio activities you can do at home include:
+Some examples of cardio activities you can do at your home or in your community include:

 • Walks around your neighborhood